FuelLabs/sway/docs/src/blockchain-development/access_control.md

 {{#include ../../../examples/ownership/src/main.sw:set_owner_example}}
 ```

-When revoking ownership, it is disadvised to set ownership to the zero address of an `Address` or `ContractId`.
-Instead, it is recommended to set the ownership `Option<Identity>` to `None`.

-This is an example of how to properly revoke ownership:
+The following is an example of how to properly revoke ownership of a contract:

 ```sway
 {{#include ../../../examples/ownership/src/main.sw:revoke_owner_example}}